Debate on the Chineseness of the Yuan and Qing dynasties

 The maximum territorial extent of the Yuan dynasty (top) and the Qing dynasty (bottom).

-The debate on the "Chineseness" of the Yuan and Qing dynasties is concerned with whether the Mongol-led Yuan dynasty (1271–1368) and the Manchu-led Qing dynasty (1644–1912) can be considered "Chinese dynasties", and whether they were representative of "China" during their respective historical periods.
+The debate on the "Chineseness" of the Yuan and Qing dynasties is concerned with whether the Mongol-led Yuan dynasty and the Manchu-led Qing dynasty can be considered "Chinese dynasties", and whether they were representative of "China" during their respective historical periods.
 The debate, although historiographical in nature, has political implications.
 Mainstream academia and successive governments of China, including the imperial governments of the Yuan and Qing dynasties, have maintained the view that they were "Chinese" and representative of "China".
-The debate stemmed from differing opinions on whether regimes founded by ethnic minorities could be representative of "China", where the Han Chinese were and remain the main people.
+The debate stemmed from differing opinions on whether regimes founded by ethnic minorities could be representative of "China", where the Han people was and remains the majority.

-Modern nationalism cannot be applied to the interpretation of pre-modern historical periods because "China" was not the concept of a nation state but more of a cultural identity with territorial and ruling class flexibility until the late 19th century.
-A pre-modern foreign state ruling over another territory and ethnicity was localized during its existence did not exist only in China, an example is the Normans conquering England of the Anglo-Saxons in 1066 with their dynasty becoming a legitimate English one and later the Norman settlers becoming assimilated by native people.
-There occurred ethnic discrimination against Han Chinese and preference for the ruling ethnicity in the two dynasties, especially in the Yuan dynasty; however both dynasties were multi-ethnic and multi-cultural empires, and both also had significant sinicization, heavily in the Qing dynasty.
-Their capitals were also located in China proper.
-Unlike the Yuan dynasty, the Qing dynasty referred consistently to all Qing subjects regardless of ethnicity as "Chinese", and the Qing was widely recognized as "China" (or the Chinese Empire) by the international community with treaties and modern diplomacy during its period.
-In 1909, the Qing dynasty enacted the Chinese nationality law.
-The Mongols and Manchus have also been recognized by modern Chinese states since 1912.